Divorce in Minnesota: The Process in a Nutshell

-- Will one side have to pay the other spouse alimony?
+- Spousal Maintenance: Will one spouse have to pay the other spouse maintenance?
 If so, how much and for how long?

-- How will debts be split up?
+- Debts: How will debts be split up?
 Does it matter who took them on or who benefited from them?
-When they happened?

-- What happens if there’s domestic violence or threat of domestic violence is involved?
+- Domestic Abuse: What happens if there’s domestic violence or threat of domestic violence is involved?